For 1 in 4 of us, snoring is a normal part of everyday life. However, severe snoring can have a detrimental effect on our health if left untreated.

 Grade one – infrequent, fairly quiet snoring.
 It’s unlikely that this type of snoring will be affecting your breathing, so there should be no health concerns.

 If you are experiencing mild snoring levels, there are a number of products that work to combat snoring.
-There are also a number of simple lifestyle changes you can make to alleviate snoring, such as losing weight, sleeping on your side, or avoiding spicy food – here are 10 things you didn’t know about snoring.
+There are also some lifestyle changes you can make to alleviate snoring, such as losing weight, sleeping on your side, or avoiding spicy food.
+You can find out more in our article that explores ten things you didn’t know about snoring.

-Snoring not only affects your health, but it can also cause serious relationship issues between you and your partner as they struggle to sleep through the sound of snoring.
-If this is the case, visit your GP for advice and try these snoring products that really work.
+Snoring not only affects your health, but it can also cause serious relationship issues between you and your partner, as they may struggle to sleep through the sound of snoring.
+If this is the case, visit your GP for advice.